markyoder/wasp_clone/wasphive/README.md

 ### ChildCountEqual Details and Examples

 The ***Child Count Equal*** rule is usually used to ensure that arrays in the input have an equal number of value members.
-There may be multiple of these rules on any given element.
+There may be more than one of these rules on any given element.
 This rule contains multiple relative input look paths and a required modifier flag that occurs as a parenthetical identifier.
 This modifier flag can be either `IfExists` or `EvenNone`.
-If the modifier flag is `IfExists`, then it means that the pieces of input in the relative lookup paths must be equal only if they actually exist.
-However, If the modifier flag is `EvenNone`, then this is a stricter rule that denotes that the relative input lookup path nodes in the input must be equal regardless if they exist or not.
+If the modifier flag is `IfExists`, then the pieces of input in the relative lookup paths must be equal only if they actually exist.
+However, If the modifier flag is `EvenNone`, then this stricter rule denotes that the relative input lookup path nodes in the input must be equal regardless of whether they exist or not.

 Schema example:
 ```javascript